 It is the ability of aggregates that resist sudden impact or shock load on it.
 Also, it can be defined as the resistance of aggregate to failure by impact load is known as the Impact Value of Aggregate.

 The characteristic of any material to resist sudden impact is known as toughness.
 When we use aggregate in roads and pavement on which vehicular movement is done and there is a possibility of impact load on aggregate.

 This impact load can break aggregate into smaller pieces and which results in the failure of roads and pavements.

-Therefore, aggregate used for such propose should have sufficient toughness to resist their disintegration due to the impact.
+Therefore, the aggregate used for such a proposal should have sufficient toughness to resist their disintegration due to the impact.
 This important property of aggregate is determined by the aggregate impact value test.

 This resistance of aggregate may differ from resistance to gradual load which we measure in the crushing value test.

 The impact test on aggregate is carried out to know the response of aggregates to different kinds of loads that the aggregates will be subjected to during their service life.

 The need impact value test is used to measure the toughness of aggregates which is nothing but the ability of aggregates to resist the sudden loading or impact loading.